jhmcstanton/jhmcstanton.github.io/posts/brews/2019-06-08-transatlantic-pale-ale.markdown

 | 1/2 tab\*      | Whirlflocc                     |

 \* Note that this should be enough for up to 5 gal.
+\*\* The 10.8% AA were hops I already had available, but some extra was needed, hence the inclusion of the 12.4% AA.

 ## Mash